 I did at first, but have slowly added a few things back in.
 Now that I’m feeling a LOT better and my eczema rarely flares us, I don’t mind eating non-Paleo foods every once in a while.

-Occasionally I’ll add in some white rice to dinners or have oatmeal for breakfast.
+Occasionally, I’ll add in some white rice to dinners or have oatmeal for breakfast.
 When I do have oatmeal, it’s not the little packets with sugar and other stuff added.
 I make organic oatmeal and add my own things, like collagen peptides, fresh fruit, and nuts.

 For Christmas, I did have 1 or 2 of my mom’s famous Bon-Bons.
 For my boys’ birthdays, I made cakes (they were gluten-free, but definitely not sugar-free).
 Last night, I might have gone to Chipotle and added cheese and sour cream to my bowl.
 I am more intentional about what I eat now though.
-Before even going into the restaurant, I made the decision that I am definitely not having gluten, but I will have some rice and dairy.
+Before even going into the restaurant, I made the decision that I was definitely not having gluten, but I wouldl have some rice and dairy.

 I try to think about what the effects will be after I eat whatever I’m about to eat.
 How will this affect my eczema?
 Is it worth it?
 Will I get a headache from eating this?
-I would say I am 95% Paleo at home, and when I go out to eat or go to a family gathering I stick to gluten-free, but probably only 80% Paleo.
+I would say I am 95% Paleo at home, and when I go out to eat or go to a family gathering I stick to gluten-free, but only 80% Paleo.

 I’m definitely not perfect.
 My diet is “evolving.”
 My mindset is evolving too.
 I am constantly learning and adjusting what works for my body.
 I’ve learned to implement more balance into my diet to be able to maintain this lifestyle for the long term.